Ecotourism routes in Europe: 2000s to current

-2002

-The tourism expert of the United Nations Environment Programme (UNEP), after several hearings, responded favorably to the ten questions used expertise of this private initiative.
+The tourism expert of the United Nations Environment Programme (UNEP), after several hearings, responded favorably to the ten questions of the private initiative.

-2005

-A second test was executed in the region of Lake Tisza in Hungary.
-The jury was with the Sweden president of the group "Rural Economy and Sustainable Tourism" from the Assembly of European Regions, an NGO with a membership of 270 regions in Europe.

-Four counties, 73 villages and 150 local professionals participated in the test and signed the project charter to preserve their local environment, natural, cultural heritage and regional specialties.
-On this occasion, 5000 maps in two languages were published.
-These maps had a first layout of the five European routes, Atlantic, Mediterranean, Nordic, Central and Western route.
-Approved by the rural tourism group of the Assembly of European Regions, the route map took the following denomination: Touring Nature, the Pan European Routes to rural tourism (based on the village + sustainable development European label).
+In 2005, a second test was executed in the region of Lake Tisza, Hungary.
+The jury was with the Swedish president of the group "Rural Economy and Sustainable Tourism" from the Assembly of European Regions, an NGO with a membership of 270 regions in Europe.
+Four counties, 73 villages and 150 local professionals signed the project charter.
+Some 5,000 maps in two languages were published.
+These maps had the first layout of the five European routes: Atlantic, Mediterranean, Nordic, Central and Western routes.
+The map was approved by the rural tourism group of the Assembly of European Regions.

-The Minister of Planning and Hungarian Tourism gave a press conference before a dozen journalists from the print and two television channels.
-He considered this private initiative as an example to follow for all the regional territories in Europe wishing to promote their specificities.
+The Minister of Planning and Hungarian Tourism gave a press conference from the print and two television channels on this as "an example to follow for all the regional territories in Europe wishing to promote their specificities".